 Telstra customers: Get 2 months of Kayo Sports Basic plan for just $5.

 F1 TV Options in Australia

-Next up on the Formula One calendar is the 2019 Chinese Grand Prix (April 12-14), with every session shown live, exclusive and via a direct feed on Fox Sports 506 (Foxtel/Kayo).
-Fox Sports also have the most extensive live TV coverage of the Supercars championship as well as each and every action-packed 2019 MotoGP racing weekend plus more.
+Next up on the Formula One calendar is the 2019 Canadian Grand Prix (June 7-9), with every session shown live and exclusive via Fox Sports 506 (Foxtel/Kayo).
+Foxtel and Kayo Sports also have the most extensive live TV coverage of the Supercars championship, as well as each and every weekend of the entire 2019 MotoGP racing season.

 Fox Sports (Foxtel/Kayo)

-Fox Sports via Foxtel and the newly launched Kayo Sports will mobile stream the Grand Prix live, in addition to offering big screen viewers the ultimate at-home entertainment experience of watching the Grand Prix ad-break free and in High Definition TV, so you won’t miss a key minute or angle.
+Fox Sports via Foxtel and the newly launched Kayo Sports will mobile stream the Grand Prix live, in addition to offering big screen viewers the ultimate at-home entertainment experience of watching the main race ad-break free and in High Definition TV, so you won’t miss a key minute or angle.
 This includes every qualifying race and formal practice run, and extends to all 21 Formula One championship events starting with Melbourne in March, right through Abu Dhabi in November.
-The viewing experience will include greater exposure to the drivers, teams and vehicles, captivating camera angles, as well as the most qualified commentary group in Australia.
-For the first-time ever Foxtel will also be televising F1 in 4K Ultra HD across channel 444, providing subscribers with an entirely novel viewing experience in the sharpest possible definition and a broader range of colour.
-You’ll be able to see the intensity of every driver, sense the drama of every turn, and hear the acceleration of the engines so clearly, you’ll feel as though you’re at the track.
+The viewing experience will include greater exposure to the drivers, teams and vehicles, as well as captivating camera angles and the most qualified commentary group in Australia.

 Channel 10 (Free To Air)